international employment law firm alliance L&E Global

 For the avoidance of doubt, if the female employee has 2 or more living children and the children were born during more than one previous confinement (i.e. not twins or triplets, etc.), the female employee’s 12 weeks of maternity leave will be unpaid.

-Male employees may be entitled to 2 weeks of government-paid paternity leave if the following requirements are met:
+Male employees may be entitled to 2 weeks of government-paid paternity leave with the option for employers to grant an additional 2 weeks of government paid paternity leave on a voluntary basis if the following requirements are met:

 • his child is a Singapore citizen at birth or a Singapore citizen within 12 months from the date of birth;